Golnaz-spa/Stockprice_web_app/README.md

 - Visualize volume and closing prices of S&P 500 stocks.
 - Access historical data for S&P 500 companies.
 - Categorize and display all the sectors within the S&P 500, accompanied by visual representations.
+- Select a specific sector to view the list of S&P 500 companies in that sector.

 ## Web App Link